gdiminneapolis/html-320-stylin-with-sass-project-files/README.md

 (There will likely be other branches listed, you can safely ignore them.
 We're only interested in the exercise branchews.)

+In each exercise branch, there is a corresponding file called `exercise-XX.md` (where `XX` corresponds to the exercise number, e.g. `exercise-01.md` for excerise 1)

+## Starting the First Exercise

 To check out the first exercise branch, enter the command:

 ```bash
 git checkout -b exercise/01-new-sass-folder origin/exercise/01-new-sass-folder
 ```

-In each exercise branch, there is a corresponding file called `exercise-XX.md` (where `XX` corresponds to the exercise number, e.g. `exercise-01.md` for excerise 1) Open that file in your editor and read the instructions for the exercise.
+Open `exercise-01.md` in your editor for the instructions for the first exercise.

 ## Working on the Exercises